mschreie/hpe_oneview_ansible_handsonlabs/exercises/10_projectsetup.md

 Press `Save`

 IMPORTANT:<br>
 please be make sure to type the **exact** the NAME of the Project.
-The prepared playbooks which take over some configuration steps for you, expect the Project name to be exactly as noted in the table above.
+The prepared playbooks which takes over some configuration steps for you, expect the Project name to be exactly as noted in the table above.

 Hint:<br>
 We do not want the project to be updated before a job is launched to save time.
-In our case the repository is quite stable and if for any reason an update is needed, we can still trigger this manualy.<br>
+In our case the repository is quite stable and if for any reason an update is needed, we can still trigger this manually.<br>